What is a Gerund Phrase- Definition and Function with Examples

 The three parts (gerund + object + modifier) combined and made the gerund phrase.

-Note that a gerund phrase can also be made without an object.
-In this case, a gerund phrase is composed of a gerund and its modifier.
-But it also exists without a modifier.
+Note that a gerund phrases can also be made without an object.
+In this case, they are composed of a gerund and its modifier.
+But gerund phrases also exists without modifiers.
 If this is the case, then a gerund phrase contains a gerund plus its object.
-Keep the three formulae in mind.
+See examples later in this section.
+Keep in mind the three formulae in mind.

 We make a gerund phrase using the following parts.